ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/data.md

 ### Structured Keys

-The keys are not restricted to string type.
+The keys are not restricted to the ``string`` type.
 You can also have keys belonging to any subtype of plain data, which also includes structured types.

 ```ballerina
 type Employee record {